PythonScanClient/PyScanClient/doc/getting_started.rst

 `motor_x` to 1, 3, 5, while an inner loop will set
 `motor_y` to 1, 1.5, 2, ..., 4.5, 5.0.

-The triplet "Wait For", "Value" and "Or Time" columns have a special meaning.
+The triplet of columns "Wait For", "Value" and "Or Time" has special meaning.
 In the first row, after setting the motor positions, we wait for 5 seconds.
 In the second, we wait for the proton charge to increment by 1e9, or move on after 1 minute, whichever comes first.